-TO:Town of Haymarket Town CouncilSUBJECT:Harrover Property Master PlanDATE:01/04/16
+TO: Town of Haymarket Town Council SUBJECT: Harrover Property Master Plan

-- Sympoetica & EPR, P.C. has provided the Final Draft of the Harrover Property Master Plan.
-Attached is the Master Plan, Master Plan Report, and Master Plan Appendix - It is recommended that the Town Council adopt the Master Plan at the January 4, 2016 Council Meeting and direct Staff to pursue funding strategies for the design and construction phases of the Master Plan. - Staff also recommends the Council review the Master Plan Report narrative prior to the December 28, 2015 work session to determine what text amendments, if any, are recommended prior to acceptance of the report at the January 4, 2016 Council Meeting. - It is anticipated that the Town Council, Planning Commission, and Architecture Review Board will further refine the elements of the Master Plan during their respective reviews of the site plan design.
+• Sympoetica & EPR, P.C. has forwarded the Final Draft of the Harrover Property Master Plan.
+Attached is the Master Plan, Master Plan Report, and Master Plan Appendix.
+The documents incorporates revisions requested at the December 28, 2015 Town Council Work Session.

+- It is recommended that the Town Council adopt the Master Plan at the January 4, 2016 Council Meeting and direct Staff to pursue funding strategies for the design and construction phases of the Master Plan. - Staff also recommends the Council review the Master Plan Report narrative prior to the December 28, 2015 work session to determine what text amendments, if any, are recommended prior to acceptance of the report at the January 4, 2016 Council Meeting. - It is anticipated that the Town Council, Planning Commission, and Architecture Review Board will further refine the elements of the Master Plan during their respective reviews of the site plan design.